 - Water Snails (Brackish)

-Brackish or briny (stagnant) water is water with a salt content that is a mix of freshwater and seawater.
+Brackish or briny (stagnant) water has a salt content that is a mix of freshwater and seawater.
 In many parts of the world brackish water appears natural and forms an important habitat for some unique animal species.

 It can cause environmental damage as it is harmful to organisms that can not adapt to it.